mlanza/ai-literacy/201/12-cloning-yourself.md

 ---

-A **spec** like the list isn’t just a nice-to-have.
+A **spec** like this isn’t just a nice-to-have.
 It’s a reusable **workflow artifact** which can be dropped into future prompts to restore the standards you taught here.

 You copy that list into a markdown file:
 `/Documents/Artifacts/role-guide-style.md`